Pack Leadership – Are You The Pack Leader ?

 Look for the body-language signs that tell you your dog is stressed and possibly about to react.

-When another dog approaches in an assertive manner, it's upto you to take control of the situation.
-Try to warn the dog away, don't leave your dog feeling that he has to manage the situation on his own.
-And get your dog to pay attention (focus) on you.
+When another dog approaches in an assertive manner, try to warn the dog away, don't leave your dog feeling that he has to manage the situation on his own.
+And then try to get your dog to pay attention (focus) on you.

 In this way you can usually prevent or at the very least, divert “aggressive” or “possessive” behaviours from being displayed.